JoshuaJwakdak/UML-Class-and-Use-Case-Diagrams-to-Solidity/README.md

 This app takes in Class and Use-Case XML files as input and coverts them to solidity code as well as display the UML diagram.

 **To use the App**
+- Download and Extract the "App.rar" file
+- Open "App" folder
-- open the "dist" folder
+- Open the "dist" folder
-- then open the "App" folder
+- Then open the "App" folder
 - Run the "App" executable : double click to open
 - feel free to expore and contact me for collaboration on how to improve this app